“Mr. Gorbachev, tear down this wall,” said the US President Ronald Reagan, during his famous speech in Berlin in 1987.

-On November, 9 1989, the words of President Reagan found concreteness when, following the fall of Communism, the leaders of the GDR government announced that East Berliners could cross the border and the wall fell under the blows of Berliners’ hammers and pickaxes.
-Just 1 km of wall remained intact and in 1990 artists from all over the world celebrated the reunification of Germany, depicting the remains of the wall with colorful murals, some of which have become world famous works as "the mortal kiss" that captures the kiss on the mouth of Honecker and Brezhnev, and "Test the best" that depicts the "official" East Germany car that breaks through the wall.
+On November 9, 1989, the words of President Reagan found concreteness when, following the fall of Communism, the leaders of the GDR government announced that East Berliners could cross the border and the wall fell under the blows of Berliners’ hammers and pickaxes.
+Just 1 km of the wall remained intact and in 1990 artists from all over the world celebrated the reunification of Germany, depicting the remains of the wall with colorful murals, some of which have become world-famous works as “the mortal kiss” that captures the kiss on the mouth of Honecker and Brezhnev, and “Test the best” that depicts the “official” East Germany car that breaks through the wall.

-These and many other graffiti make up what is now called the East Side Gallery, a real open-air art gallery, protected by the German government as a monument.
+These and much other graffiti make up what is now called the East Side Gallery, a real open-air art gallery, protected by the German government as a monument.

 The night that forever changed the face of the city